You can apply for State of Kansas Student Aid one of two ways:

 - has provided copies of military discharge papers (DD-214 form) or active duty orders whichever such paper or order indicate the location of such person’s deployment and indicate the person has served after September 11, 2001, in any military operation for which the person received hostile fire pay.

 Because financial need is a priority in awarding this scholarship, students will need to file a FAFSA form.
 Once your school considers you as a graduate status student, you are not eligible for this scholarship.
 Priority Deadline: May 1.

 Kansas National Guard Educational Assistance

 The Kansas National Guard Educational Assistance provides a percentage of tuition and fees paid; up to a maximum rate not to exceed the maximum rate that would be charged by the state educational institutions for enrollment.
 The percentage is determined by the number of eligible students and available appropriations.
 Students may be pursuing a certificate, diploma or degree program and must be an enlisted member of a Kansas Air/Army National Guard unit.
 Full-time enrollment not required.
-Student must have a GED or high school diploma to qualify for this assistance.
-The member must have less than 20 years of service with the National Guard and not already have obtained a bachelor’s degree.
+Students must have a GED or high school diploma to qualify for this assistance.
+The member must not already have obtained a bachelor’s degree.

 Priority Deadline: May 1

 Fall 18 semester deadline - August 31, 2018 Spring 19 semester deadline - January 31, 2019